amitfr123/quartz_notes/content/Programming Languages/Interpreters Research/Automata.md

 ---
-title: Automatons
+title: Automata
 draft: false
-description: Summary on automata theory and different types of automatons
+description: Summary on automata theory and different types of automata
 ---
 # Context needed before:
 1) [[Set]]
 2) [[Formal Languages]]
 # Abstract Machines
-An `abstract machine` is a theoretical model used to analyse how a computer works.
+An abstract machine is a theoretical model used to analyse how a computer works.
 Abstract machines are similar to mathematical functions as they receive an input and produce an output based on predefined rules.
-They are called `abstract` as they ignore hardware, and `machines` because they perform step by step execution typically characterized by changes of state.
+They are called **abstract** as they ignore hardware, and **machines** because they perform step by step execution typically characterized by changes of state.

 ## Deterministic vs Non-Deterministic
-`Deterministic abstract machines` are models that for a given input will always produce the same output is the same manner (there is no randomness or variation).
+Deterministic abstract machines are models that for a given input will always produce the same output is the same manner (there is no randomness or variation).
-`Non-Deterministic abstract machines` are models that for a given input may produce a different outputs or take several different paths to produce the same output.
+Non-Deterministic abstract machines are models that for a given input may produce a different outputs or take several different paths to produce the same output.

 # Model of Computation
-A `module of computation` is a module that describes hos an output of a mathematical function is computed given an output.
+A module of computation is a module that describes hos an output of a mathematical function is computed given an output.
 # Automaton Definition
-Automata are a subset of `abstract machines` that are "self operating" and they are also a `modules of computation`.
+Automata are a subset of abstract machines that are "self operating" and they are also a modules of computation.
 ## Formal definition
-`Automaton` $M$ can be represented by $M = (\Sigma,\Gamma,Q,\delta,\lambda)$.
+Automaton $M$ can be represented by $M = (\Sigma,\Gamma,Q,\delta,\lambda)$.
 * $\Sigma$ - finite set of symbols called the input alphabet.
 * $\Gamma$ - finite set of symbols called the output alphabet.
 * $Q$ - set of states.